 But, given the impacts on our parks, neighborhoods and businesses, we know this was necessary and was money well-spent on behalf of those who live and work here.

 Why aren’t other cities doing more to address homelessness?

 Others are, including Santa Ana, Orange, Buena Park and Costa Mesa.
 These cities alone have pledged to add more than 500 beds in the coming year or so.

 All Orange County cities face the same challenge by federal Judge David Carter to address homelessness in their communities and will have to deal with the issue.

-Cities that have not yet committed to adding beds, including in South County, are anticipated to come under federal court expectations to add shelter beds as part of a countywide response to homelessness.
+Cities that have not yet committed to adding beds, including in South County, are now coming under federal court expectations to add shelter beds as part of a countywide response to homelessness.